Heyimlulu/Paanya/README.md

 DATABASE_URL = **************************
 ```

-Now you can run the bot with
+Now you can run the bot

 ```
 #With Node